 No clear winner here as i like both watches for different reasons.

 I love the way the light reflects off the shiny bits on the SMPC dial - it made the watch feel special and it was easy to tell the time.
 I would often have to look at the watch twice to get the time with the SMPC because I was distracted the first time by how nice it was, then i would realise i hadn't taken in what the time was and have to look again.

 The CA dial is very toolish (if that's a word) - it's easy to read, but dare In The country, sports betting ate up up to 50 % (49%) of GGR, then poker cash games (23%), casino (13%), tournament poker (10%), bingo (4%) and horseracing (1%). i say a little boring.
 But that's not to say i don't like it, I really like it, but may be some more colour would have helped for me.

 The SMPC case back pertrudes quite a lot and digs into your wrist.
 If you get the sizing right I'm sure this isn't a problem, but i struggled with it.
 The patten is really nice, but would have liked a bit more information.

 The CA case back pertrudes slightly, but not as much as the SMPC.
 The pattern is very simple and there is much more information, which fits with its 'tool' watch label.

-The buttons and lug on the SMPC are smaller, but i love the chunkiness of the buttons on the CA.
+The buttons and lug casino online on the SMPC are smaller, but i love the chunkiness of the buttons on the CA.